YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 uniq numbers
 ```

-You'll see that it only removes a `23`.
+You'll see that it only removes a `23` but not the duplicated `2`.
 That is because it only compares the two lines next to each other.
 So `sort` can solve this issue!
 Try again!

 <details>
   <summary><b><u>Hint</u></b></summary>